AlvisOu/Blockchain_Project/DESIGN.md

     on the prev_hash, hash, list of transactions, nonce, and time of each block.

+FORKING:
+For forking, we will address simultaneous blocks on the network level.
+If, say, there are two chains, and a fork occurs creating blocks A and B, the chains will individually just accept whatever block comes first, since both blocks will have the same height and thus have no priority over the other.
+This creates a scenario where chain 1 may lead with block A, while chain 2 leads with block B. At this point, it is a matter of which block will be mined next.
+If A's block is mined next, chain 1 will simply append it, while chain 2 will detect that this new block is not only inconsistent with its own chain but that it also has a longer height.
+In this case, chain 2 will reach out to other peers to find the peer with the matching block.
+When found, it will simply replace its own chain with this new longest chain.
+Additionally, the mempool will also be sent over along with the chain so that the receiving peer is in sync with the sending one.

+CONNECTING/DISCONNECTING:
+Our current protocol allows for connecting and disconnecting mid session.
+In other words, if users A and B joins, makes some transactions, and user C joins, then user C will have no problem catching up to the correct chain and being in sync with the rest of the network.
+When a peer leaves, it is also able to leave gracefully.

+We did make a specific design consideration where if a peer disconnects, then it is impossible for that same peer to reconnect.
+Essentially, once you leave the blockchain network, you cannot participate in it anymore.
+You can only reconnect as a different user.

 REMAINING DESIGN IMPLEMENTATION REQUIREMENTS:
 Currently, our implementation is only feasible on a single computer.
 There is only one blockchain, and every Wallet makes transactions on